Social media accounts after death

 What happens to your digital accounts in Australia when you pass away

 When someone passes away, their digital presence often continues to exist online.
 This can include email accounts, streaming services, online banking, and various platforms.
-Managing these accounts after death is an important part of overall estate administration that many families overlook.
+Managing these accounts after death is often regarded as part of overall estate administration that many families overlook.

 In Australia, there is no single national law that specifically covers digital accounts after death.
 Instead, the handling of these accounts may be governed by various laws, including succession legislation, privacy laws, and the terms of service set by each platform.
 This fragmented approach means the process can vary significantly depending on where and how someone held their accounts.